rosieRRRRR/SEAL/README.md

 ### 7.7 Design Rationale and Common Objections

-SEAL is an opt-in execution-layer protocol that reduces exposure during the signing-to-confirmation window without altering Bitcoin consensus, Script semantics, or transaction validity.
+SEAL is an opt-in execution-layer protocol that reduces exposure during the signing-to-confirmation window without altering Bitcoin consensus (beyond those defined by BIP-360 where applicable), Script semantics, or transaction validity (beyond those defined by BIP-360).

 Key design points: